andyatkinson/blog/_posts/2015-09-18-5-superb-free-apps-for-OS-X-apps.md

 title: "5 Superb Free Apps for OS X"
 date: 2015-09-18 13:00
 comments: true
-categories: [Productivity, OS X]
+categories: [Productivity, OS X, Tools]
 ---

 OS X has some excellent free apps that help me get work done each day.
 Give these a shot.
-If you find them useful, let the app developers know and consider donating to their development costs.
+If you find them useful, let the app developers know and consider donating to help with their development costs.

  * Spectacle [^spec] &mdash; move windows around with keyboard shortcuts
  * Itsycal [^itsycal] &mdash; menu bar calendar